davep33l/fusion_fighters/README.md

 The idea for coolers was from the readme webinar by Kera Cudmore (Thank you if you read this).

 I want to thank my mentor for his support throughout this project and for specifically directing me to the BEM methodology.

+I want to thank the makers of the [Flexbox Froggy](https://flexboxfroggy.com/) game as it was fun to play but also helped me understand Flexbox more.